bitcoin-cash-node/bchnode-web/README.md

 ## License

 The files in this repository are licensed under MIT license.
-See COPYING.
+See [LICENSE](https://github.com/bitcoin-cash-node/bchnode-web/blob/master/LICENSE).